“It’s a song for children”

 “I wasn’t consciously making any decisions.
 It was all sort of subconscious, and I just made the records of the Beatles like one goes to one’s job at nine in the morning, you know.
 I mean, Paul or whoever would say it’s time to make a record.
 I’d just go in and make a record, you know, not think too much about it.
 Always sort of enjoy the session if it was a good session, you know.
 If we got our rocks off playing, it was fine.
 If it was a drag, it was a drag,” said Lennon.
 “But it was becoming, it’d become a job.”

-Lennon found a new purpose with peace activism, and with Ono, they staged their second “Bed-In for Peace” protest, this time in Montreal from May 26 to June 2, 1969, at the Queen Elizabeth Hotel.
-During this week-long event, which gained massive media attention, journalists and guests were invited to their hotel suite to speak about peace and protest the ongoing Vietnam War.
+With Ono, they staged a second Bed-In for Peace, this time in Montreal from May 26 to June 2, 1969, at the Queen Elizabeth Hotel.
+Journalists and guests were invited to their hotel suite to speak about peace and protest the ongoing Vietnam War.
 It was during this bed-in that Lennon recorded “Give Peace a Chance,” which became an anthem for the anti-war movement.

 McCartney said, “The point of it really was that John was making a new life with Yoko.
 John had always wanted to sort of break loose from society because, you know, he was brought up by his Aunt Mimi, who was quite repressive, so he was always looking to break loose.”